The thing that seems to be lacking.

 The YCW depends too much on full-time workers.
 This has resulted in the limitation of the size of the movement both in dioceses and nationally.
 The problem is not only one of limitation of numbers involved in movement but rather the problem that the YCW is not and should not be a fulltimers’ movement.
 There is something wrong in the attitudes we have developed.

-Despite efforts to counter at the YCW has an image of being a consumer group for people were problems in daily living, or social justice group people joining the movement do so to be part of one of these two aims-worse people will not join it because they do not like these aims.
+Despite efforts to counter this, the YCW has an image of being a consumer group for people with problems in daily living, or a social justice group people joining the movement do so to be part of one of these two aims – worse people will not join it because they do not like these aims.

 Relationships of counsellors/client or supportive friend/person in a crook situation dominate often.
 Leaders “work” with people who have problems” – supporting and challenging them.
 This means leaders work with “clients” rather than with peers who are leaders in life.

 Diocesan Teams find difficulty in working out their reason for existence apart from administration of the movement often they are not even friends, let alone being a community of peers supportive and respectful or one another commitment in life and action.
 The difficulty seems to be more than a difficulty of practice – it seems that many lack the vision, the theology, and the practical ideas and talents to put them into practice.

 To get participants to evaluate their own life and living in a deeper way often we seem to present as the best possible worlds, a world in which people free of oppression or injustice.
 This is a negative picture.
 Where we find instances of injustice etc. we aim at eliminating.
 And of course we can find situations the demanding change.
 But this does not go far enough.